djibe/Android-tutorials/README.md

 You can upgrade your Samsung Galaxy Grand Prime G531F from any version to Android 5.1.1 Lollipop / CS-Rom 3.2.

-Tutorial is here (11.800+ views) : <https://forum.xda-developers.com/grand-prime/general/guide-tutorial-samsung-galaxy-grand-t3795200>
+Tutorial is here (11.800+ views): <https://forum.xda-developers.com/grand-prime/general/guide-tutorial-samsung-galaxy-grand-t3795200>

-What you will learn :
+What you will learn:

 - Use the phone even if you don't know the codes of the Google account
 - Flash your phone using Odin